iPhone 13's juiciest rumors so far: What's going on with Apple's notch design?

 But 2021 could be the year of the 120Hz display, which would result in a smoother, faster scrolling experience thanks to a higher screen refresh rate.
 Many higher-end competitors already feature a 120Hz display (e.g., the OnePlus 8T and Galaxy S21), so the odds are good Apple heads in this direction for its next Pro line.

-Evidence for doubling the refresh rate in 2021 comes from Korean news site The Elec, which reports that two of the iPhone 13 models will use LTPO technology in their screens (story is in Spanish).
-This screen tech would make the phone more power-efficient in general, meaning smaller batteries and/or longer battery life are also probable (not to mention these whispers about an always-on display).
+Evidence for doubling the refresh rate in 2021 comes from Korean news site The Elec, which reports that two of the iPhone 13 models will use LTPO technology in their screens.
+This screen tech would make the phone more power-efficient in general, meaning smaller batteries and/or longer battery life are also probable (not to mention whispers about an always-on display).
 Learn more about LTPO, or low-temperature polycrystalline oxide, OLED screens.
-This rumor was repeated by well-known leaker Max Weinbach in mid-February on YouTube and reported again in an April DigiTimes report.
+This rumor was repeated by well-known leaker Max Weinbach in mid-February on YouTube and again in an April DigiTimes report.

 An always-on display